bitnami/charts-syncer/README.md

 ~~~

 `subpath` in the previous url is optional in case your charts are not stored directly under your projects.
-It is worth to mention that you can use Harbor robot accounts using OCI registries as source or target.
+It is worth mentioning that you can use Harbor robot accounts using OCI registries as source or target.

 Also, take into account that if you use OCI as the source repository you must specify the list of chart to synchronize